 Will eyelid surgery prevent me from closing my eyelids or change the shape of my eye?

 There are many physicians performing eyelid surgery without the proper fellowship training or board certification to perform these procedures.
 Unfortunately, this leads to disastrous results.

 When performed by a highly trained and skilled surgeon such as Dr. Parry, who is double-board-certified and fellowship-trained, there is an extremely low risk of incomplete eyelid closure or unnatural shape following the surgery.

 Can I have other cosmetic procedures performed at the same time as my eyelid lift surgery?

-Yes, often patients will elect to have additional procedures such as a facelift, rhinoplasty and/or forehead lift to save downtime and provide optimal results depending on the patient’s goals.
+Yes.
+Often, patients will elect to get additional procedures such as a facelift, rhinoplasty, or forehead lift to reduce downtime and provide optimal results depending on the patient’s goals.

-Will people know that I have had an eyelid lift surgery or have scars?
+Will people know that I have had an eyelid lift surgery?
+Will I have scars?

 How long will an eyelid lift last?